Performance assurance with software continuously making resource decisions.

 “Our integration of Turbonomic and AppDynamics creates a closed-loop performance-feedback system that can automate away avoidable issues so we can focus on the unavoidable.
 We are excited about the ServiceNow-Turbonomic integration which, already in a very short amount of time, is already driving greater agility for Carhartt IT – and an even better experience for our customers.”

 VP of IT Infrastructure & Security

 Helping Carhartt Responsibly Get to 100% Azure Cloud by 2022

 Moving forward, as Carhartt’s cloud strategy matures, Turbonomic serves a key role in assuring application performance for all workloads and Carhartt is looking to leverage additional Turbonomic capabilities:

 - Delivering more automation to prevent application performance risk proactively and reduce manual time required to support application resource management.

 - Leveraging the Turbonomic-ServiceNow integration to accelerate agility in their closed-loop performance-feedback system in combination with their existing Turbonomic-AppDynamics integration

 - Supporting application performance assurance on containerized workloads in Carhartt’s future IT strategy.

-- Ensuring performance, policy adherence, and cost efficiency of public cloud workloads as Carhartt migrates safely to Azure by 2022.
+- Ensuring performance and policy adherence of public cloud workloads as Carhartt migrates safely to Azure by 2022.